With trophectoderm biopsy, a small group of cells (usually 5 to 10) is removed from the trophectoderm of a blastocyst.

 One case where this may be advantageous is the instance where a patient has many embryos and would like to limit the number biopsied.
 There will be some embryos that will not form blastocysts, so by doing a day 5 biopsy, only the embryos that have the capacity to form blastocysts will be biopsied.
 Trophectoderm biopsy is also a choice for patients who have previously frozen blastocysts that were not genetically tested, but there is reason to do so now.
 Also, day 5 biopsies can be used to confirm results from day 3 biopsies or in the cases where an inconclusive result is obtained from the day 3 biopsy.

 Vitrification is an essential part of the trophectoderm biopsy process.
-With the excellent survival rates we have achieved using vitrification, freezing embryos for a later transfer, after results have been received is a viable option.
+With the excellent survival rates our Austin IVF lab has achieved using vitrification, freezing embryos for a later transfer, after results have been received, is a viable option.
 Even in cases where we perform trophectoderm biopsy on thawed embryos, they can be successfully re-vitrified and transferred during a later frozen embryo transfer cycle.